V3lectronics/SPIRIT/README.md

 ### Replaceable Battery

+Can be completely disconnected by the user using a physical switch.

 The battery is mounted such that it can be easily uninstalled for replacing or privacy reasons.
 The user is free to swap the battery for any compatible model.
-It is also possible to run the phone without a battery, or using an external one if you attach long enough leads.
+It is also possible to run the phone without a battery, or using an external one if you attach long enough wires.

 An added benefit is that the user can easily replace an empty battery for a charged one - effectively eliminating the need to wait for the phone to charge.
 An external battery charger can also be used for unmounted batteries.